Chapter 14:

 “We're here.”

-It proceeded toward it, its wings fluttering and its tail shaking slightly.
-Inês thought she heard it cry.
+It proceeded toward it, its wings fluttering and its pompon tail shaking slightly.
+Inês thought she heard it weep.
 When they arrived, they saw it was a tall, stone dome, adorned with white lilies.
-An inscription in kanji was written, with a sigil that looked like a sakura flower.
+An inscription in was written, not in kanji, but in the Latin alphabet, under a sigil that looked like a sakura flower.

 It flapped its wings and faced the group.

-“If you want the truth, just light the incense.”
+“If you want the truth I promised you, just light the incense.”

 The ash laid and the smoke had dissipated.
 Inês wiped a tear.
 Around her, Lu was shaking, Jin was turned around, concealing his face, and Marcel was pale, his head hanging low.

-The wind blew through the glade, lifting white lily petals in the air.
+The wind blew through the glade, lifting petals of white lilies in the air.

 “I want you to be the last.”